Hey, I have made a demolab using JAMstack

-Over the period of time, I realized, I am not so organized as I used to think of myself.
+Over a period of time, I realized, I am not so organized as I used to think of myself.
 My demonstration links are spread all across and I do not have a good trace on those.
 Hence the idea of consolidations came to mind.
 That's where I thought of creating a simple website using reusable templates and markdown(.md files) based content.

 The user journey of the app is as simple as,

-👉 Once you click on any of the demo cards, you get to see the demo, relevant source code(if any), reference links etc.
+👉 Once you click on any of the demo cards, you get to see the demo, relevant source code(if any), reference links, etc.

 Accessing a demo(that's me 😃)